KeithLaker/KeithLaker.github.io/learning-library/workshops/journey4-adw/README.md

 - Learn how to use Oracle ML Gallery
 - Learn how to import notebooks into Oracle ML

-## Step 9: Using Data Visualization Desktop with Autonomous Data Warehouse
+## Bonus Lab 2: Exploring Your Data Using Data Visualization Desktop

-Click here to run [Lab 9](LabGuide900.md)
+Click here to run [Bonus 2](Lab-9.md)

+This lab is aimed at business intelligence report builders and general business users who want to create more advanced data visualizations on top of the data in their Autonomous Data Warehouse.

 **Objectives**: